We are kicking Big Polluters out of climate policy.

 Fired up about kicking Big Polluters out of climate policy?
 Want to advance climate and environmental justice?
 Here are a few ways you can join the global campaign:

-- If you are a public official and want to take action to get the fossil fuel industry out of climate policy, contact us at info@CorporateAccountability.org.
+- If you are a public official and want to take action to protect climate policy from the influence of Big Polluters, contact us at [email protected].

 To learn more about how corporations are blocking climate policy at the international and national levels, check out the following resources: